artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 Code_breaker: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/l, for GNU/Linux 2.6.32, BuildID[sha1]=43508fb0003043cc72f66ae2c8723ace260bb95c, not stripped
 ```

 Hmm.
 I don't know anything about reverse engineering.
-With a little searching I find that [gdb][gdb] is the tool I need.
+With a little searching, I find that [gdb][gdb] is the tool I need.
 I found [this StackExchange post][binary stackoverflow] that describes how to find the binary's entry point, set a breakpoint, and walk down the execution.

-From the following snippet we find __Entry point: 0x1290__.
+From the following snippet, we find __Entry point: 0x1290__.
 The only problem is that gdb couldn't access this entry point's memory location:

 ```bash
 ➜ gdb Code_breaker